Loan Policies describe how different kinds of patrons—Students, Faculty, Staff, and Patrons—can check out resources from your library.

 - Max Checkout: Enter the maximum number of resources a patron can check out at a given time.

-Now that you've added this loan policy, it's ready to enforce when patrons begin checking out resources from your library.
+Now that you've added this loan policy, it'll be ready for when patrons begin checking out resources from your library.